dogoncouch/gentoo-laptop/README.md

 We do not accept monetary contributions; if you are inclined to donate, we encourage you to donate to the upstream developers at [Gentoo Linux](https://gentoo.org/).

 ### Experience
 If you have a bug, an anomaly, or a story about anything from odd configurations to setting up complex software on top of our system, we would love to hear about it.
-We will be setting up a wiki soon; in the meantime, feel free to file an issue on our [GitHub page](https://github.com/dogoncouch/gentoo-laptop), or email the developer at [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).
+File an issue on our [GitHub page](https://github.com/dogoncouch/gentoo-laptop), or email the developer at [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).